rigdenlab/SWAMP/README.rst

 3. Finally, SWAMP will take those ensembles with the highest CMO into a molecular replacement subroutine.
 If possible, SWAMP will also try to combine and place multiple search models if these are found to have a high CMO across subtargets.

-You can find more information about how to use SWAMP `here <https://github.com/rigdenlab/SWAMP/tree/master/docs/examples>`_

 Depiction of SWAMP flowchart: